 I tried to find beauty in spring growth and humor in blowdowns, but it was hard.
 I met two southbound hikers and both warned me about the lack of water (which I of course knew) and both looked really miserable.
 Even though they were primarily descending, they would be gaining about 1800 feet due to the rollercoaster.

 The hardest part of the climb was the final portion.
 There was not a shadow to be found to protect me from the heartless sun, and the trail was so steep I worried that I would pull a muscle.
-There were switchbacks on occasion, but it was as if someone had been told about switchbacks and forced to build switchbacks, but they didn’t really understand the concept and/or they wanted maximum suffering.
-It is an incredibly unsustainable grade, even by eastern trail standards.
+There were switchbacks on occasion, but they were more an idea of a switchback.
+Up up up.
+It didn’t stop.

 I ran out of water 0.7 miles before I made it to the water source.
 It was hard to not panic, as I knew I had been dehydrated all day and I continued to bake in the sun.
 This was without a doubt the most dangerous moment of the entire Expedition LOST.